 Tummy time during the day is important, too.
 Your child needs to spend time on their stomach for key motor development.
 Infants who spend too much time on their backs are at risk of developing flat areas on their heads, which might even require a helmet for correction.
 Placing babies on their tummy from time to time strengthens their core muscles that are so important for crawling and walking.

-On the other hand, sharing a room with the baby can reduce the risk of SIDS, but they must have a separate sleep area such as a crib.
-Cosleeping with your new infant in a bed or a chair can be dangerous, as you could fall asleep and inadvertently suffocate the child.
+On the other hand, room-sharing with the baby can reduce the risk of SIDS, but they must have a separate sleep area such as a crib.
+Co-sleeping with your new infant in a bed or a chair can be dangerous, as you could fall asleep and inadvertently suffocate the child.

 Tragedy can strike even the safest, most loving homes.
 If you have experienced the loss of a baby, make sure you have a strong support network that can help you through this time.
-There are many SIDS support groups and trained counselors who can help you through this difficult time.
+There are many SIDS support groups and trained counselors who can help you through this difficult time following a SIDS death.
 Talking to family and friends on secure platforms like FamilyApp can also be part of the healing process.
 Don’t suffer alone.
 Get the help you need!

 Other good news?
 The rates of SIDS have been dropping steadily, and in 2015, there were only about 39 SIDS-related deaths per every 100,000 live births.
 That means the likelihood your baby will die of SIDS is only 0.039%.

-Safety is important, but it’s also important to spend these early months enjoying your new baby and helping them develop healthy habits that will serve them well for years to come.
+Safety is important, but it’s also important to spend these early months enjoying your new baby.
+Help them develop healthy habits that will serve them well for years to come.